 About The Author | Andrea

 Andrea, E-RYT and RYT-500, teaches open and private classes featuring Yoga For Real People and shares her wisdom virtually as an Uplifted Yoga Mentor.
-She is a graduate of Uplifted 200-hour YTT, Uplifted 300-hour YTT, and Uplifted Kundalini University YTT, as well as programs in Accessible Yoga, Chair Yoga, Yin Yoga, and TRX Yoga.
+She is a graduate of Uplifted 200-hour and 300-hour YTTs, and Kundalini University YTT.
+She has completed certifications in Accessible Yoga, Chair Yoga, Yin Yoga, and TRX Yoga.
+She is also a certified Kripalu Mindful Outdoor Guide.

-An incurable traveler, hiker, adventurer, backpacker, explorer, and kayaker, Andrea is enrolled in the Kripualu Mindful Outdoor Guide Certification course on a quest to share the things that fill her heart up with the world.
+An incurable traveler, hiker, adventurer, backpacker, and kayaker, Andrea is on a quest to share the things that fill her heart up with the world, and to help others with physical and chronic conditions reach their full potential through yoga.
 You can follow her hiking travels on Blues Boots.

 Experience 3 Training Videos from Inside My 200-Hour Online YTT